eyosiyas-js/MnAleAddis-Backend/README.md

 # BACKEND
-This is for server side as well as database related
+This is for server side as well as database related for the project (a full event organizing and managment)
+- payment system included